kitsunyan/foxy-droid/README.md

 ## Description

-Unofficial F-Droid client that resembles the classic F-Droid client.
+Unofficial F-Droid client in the style of the classic one.

-The client supports all basic F-Droid features, such as repository management and package installation.
-It doesn't support privileged extension, root installation, or local repositories.
+Jump over the lazy dog, manage repositories, and install software quickly.
+No privileged extension, root installation, or sharing local repositories nearby.

 ### Features

-* Classic F-Droid style, without cards or inappropriate animations
+* Classic F-Droid style
-* Fast repositories synchronization under good network conditions
+* No cards or inappropriate animations
-* Built upon standard Android components and a minimal set of dependencies
+* Fast repository syncing
-* Made with attention to details, both in program logic and design
+* Standard Android components and minimal dependencies

 ### Screenshots